 Best case scenario – You outlive the graded period, and your beneficiary receives the full death benefit payment.

-Terminally Ill Life Insurance Quotes
+Sample Quotes for Terminally Ill Life Insurance

 You should know that premiums for a guaranteed issue policy are high in relation to the amount of coverage you are purchasing.